baptiste-leroux/qr-extreme-covariate/README.md

 The dataset is downloaded on the fly from the `graphicalExtremes` R package's GitHub repository (`danube.rda`, Asadi et al., 2015) and parsed with the `rdata` package — no manual download needed.

-## Notes

-See `NOTES_REVIEW.md` for the correctness review of the original code and the fixes applied, plus what changed in the notebook-to-script conversion.